The Real Estate Law Review: Switzerland

 Outlook and conclusions

-As outlined above, real estate investors and developers must deal with a number of laws governing real estate transactions: civil law, environmental law, tax law, etc. In the area of tenancy law, it is key that the parties negotiate lease contracts only within the limits of the mandatory provisions.
+As outlined above, real estate investors and developers must deal with a number of laws governing real estate transactions, including civil law, environmental law and tax law.
+In the area of tenancy law, it is key that the parties negotiate lease contracts only within the limits of the mandatory provisions.

 Despite high real estate prices, investments remain attractive, particularly for institutional investors.
 The Swiss real estate market is still attractive for foreign investors even if the initial yields are low.
-Therefore, the demand for commercial properties is still strong, and it is rather unlikely that prices will drop significantly in the near future, except for the classic retail market, which has suffered the most due to the increase in digital orders and deliveries by parcel post, to which consumers have become even more accustomed due to good experiences in the lockdown periods.
+The demand for commercial properties, in particular for logistic use, is still strong, and it is rather unlikely that prices will drop significantly in the near future, except for the classic retail market, which has suffered the most due to the increase in digital orders and deliveries by parcel post, to which consumers have become even more accustomed due to good experiences in the lockdown periods.

-1 Andreas F Vögeli is a partner, Oliver Zbinden is a senior associate, Annina Fey and Anne Huber are associates at Niederer Kraft Frey.
+1 Andreas F Vögeli is a partner, Oliver Zbinden is a senior associate and Annina Fey is an associate at Niederer Kraft Frey.

 2 Often also referred to as freehold or land ownership as the sole owner usually owns the land and its integral parts and everything built on it.